 Despite what tour agencies say, you can ascend the Musala peak on your own.
 It’s not easy, mind you, but it’s definitely doable.

 Of course, you can do a guided tour to Musala from Sofia, which will come at a cost of around 100 Euros.
 But if you’re looking to sparing some money — and also hate the idea of being stuck to a tour guide who never shuts up — here’s a detailed guide to how to climb the Musala peak completely solo.

-Before doing this hike in October 2016, I found super scarce amount of information available on the web on how to get to Musala, where to stay, etc. So in this article, I’m putting together all the research pieces I’ve collected before and all the first-hand information I’ve learned after my hike.
+Before doing this hike in October 2016, I found very scarce amount of information available on the web on how to get to Musala, where to stay, etc. So in this article, I’m putting together all the research pieces I’ve collected before combined with the first-hand information I’ve learned after my hike.

 - Comfortable hiking shoes are a must.

 - As soon as the sun comes out, it gets very hot.
-As soon as it hides behind the clouds again, it gets very cold.
-So be like an onion — dress in layers.
+As soon as it hides behind the clouds, it gets very cold.
+Dress like an onion — in layers.

-- Take sunscreen and a moisturiser with you.
-Up in the mountains, the sun rays hit way harder, leaving your skin very dried out.
+- Take sunscreen and moisturizer with you.
+Up in the mountains the sun rays hit way harder, leaving your skin very dried out.